j13343sh/Rune-Factory-Inheritance-Research/articles/Candidate-Count-Model.md

 Rather than describing a single inheritance mechanic, this model provides a common conceptual framework for understanding multiple inheritance-related phenomena observed in Rune Factory equipment inheritance.

-It serves as the research root for many of the articles included in this repository.
+It serves as the conceptual research root for many inheritance-related studies included in this repository.

 ---